davepinch/pinchy.cc/content/topics/astronomy/constellations/andromeda/andromeda.md

   - Perseus
   - Pisces
   - Triangulum
+constellation of:
+  - northern celestial hemisphere
+  - Ptolemy
 next: "Andromeda is a constellation in the northern sky."
 objects:
   - Andromeda Galaxy
 type: constellation
 tags:
   - constellation
-  - northern celestial hemisphere
-  - Ptolemy
 ---